Monthly Archives: September 2013

 This nutty, chocolatey vegan cake has long been a family favorite.
 It’s practically foolproof, and, with just minutes of hands-on time, a dream come true for lazy bakers like me.
 I often make this when asked to bring dessert to a gathering, and when I do, I double the recipe so I can leave one of […]

 These easy vegan chocolate chip cookies contain my favorite baking secret—using applesauce as a substitute for a lot of the fat and sugar used in conventional baked goods.
 Send them in the lunchbox, or serve with coffee or tea.
-This makes a generous batch, so if you have a small household, you can cut the […]
+This makes about 2 dozen smaller cookies or 1 dozen really big cookies.
+Photos by Evan […]

 Some people are born to rock ’n’ roll.
 Others are born to ride.
 I was born to put mashed potatoes on pizza.
 I’ve done it so many ways I can’t even remember them all, but this was my favorite.
 Mashed potatoes, carrots, peas, and plenty of savory herbs make an unusually hearty cross between shepherd’s […]